 About me

-I’m currently in charge of an IT performance team for a French railway company.
-I also work as a consultant on a number of assignments, contributing my expertise in consultancy, securing information system transformation trajectories and remediation.
+Presently, I lead an IT performance team for a French railway company.
+Additionally, I serve as a consultant on various assignments, offering my expertise in advisory roles, securing information system transformation trajectories, and implementing remediation strategies.

-To tell you a bit more about me, here’s an overview of my IT career so far… It’s a chance to share a few anecdotes and make a bit of history 😉
+To provide further insight into my background, allow me to present an overview of my IT career thus far… This offers an opportunity to share a few anecdotes and to make a modest contribution to history 😉

 My first times